smart94423/pabutools/docs/_sources/usage.rst

     outcome = rule(sat_profile)

-We now present useful tools we provide to define satisfaction functions.
+Next, we present additional tools we provide to define satisfaction functions.

 Functional Satisfaction Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We also provide more specific ways of defining satisfaction functions.
+For more specific ways of defining satisfaction functions, we introduce the class :py:class:`~pabutools.election.satisfaction.functionalsatisfaction.FunctionalSatisfaction`.
-The class
-:py:class:`~pabutools.election.satisfaction.functionalsatisfaction.FunctionalSatisfaction`
-corresponds to a satisfaction function that is defined by a function taking as arguments an instance, a profile, a ballot, and a set of projects.
-We illustrate its use by defining the Chamberlin-Courant satisfaction function with approval (equals to 1 if at least one approved project is selected and 0 otherwise).
+This class corresponds to a satisfaction function defined by a function that takes as arguments an instance, a profile, a ballot, and a set of projects.
+To demonstrate its use, we illustrate how to define the Chamberlin-Courant satisfaction function with approval (equal to 1 if at least one approved project is selected and 0 otherwise).

 .. code-block:: python